Mehemmed77/star-rating/interactive-rating-component-main/README.md

 ### Feedback From @LozPilafas

-users can press submit button without actually selecting rating and this was issue that needed to be fixed! thanks @LozPilafas;Also i added feature that you can unselect the rating you've selected which is good thing i think.HAVE FUN!
+users can press submit button without actually selecting rating and this was issue that needed to be fixed! thanks @LozPilafas;